catgento/magento-2-category-importer/README.md

 You can also add custom columns and specify them when calling the script.

 #### Magento 1 shell script to export the Categories
-Copy the shell script (exportCategoriesCsv.php) in the shell/ folder of your Magento 1 installation.
+Copy the shell script from this gist https://gist.github.com/catgento/2c680ea9f452a5b671e8d3c0f35ca34f (exportCategoriesCsv.php) in the shell/ folder of your Magento 1 installation.
 You only need to execute it from inside that folder and put the output inside csv file like this:
 ```
 php exportCategoriesCsv.php > categories_m1.csv